Facilities and Resources

 The Vassar Libraries effectively merge traditional materials with newer technologies, giving students extraordinary access to a broad range of print materials (books, journals, manuscripts, rare books, and archives) and electronic resources (electronic journals, indexes, full-text indexes, databases, web-based resources, and videos).
 The library routinely schedules programs and workshops to teach students how to use these resources efficiently.
 More

-Vassar is connected to the Internet with a 600Mbps link that allows the Vassar community to draw on resources from around the world.
-Vassar provides over 15,000 Ethernet ports across campus, and wireless connectivity essentially everywhere.
-Every student dorm room has an Ethernet connection to the campus network as well as wi-fi.
+Vassar's Internet connection is 900Mbps.
+The college offers a robust Wi-Fi network throughout the campus.
+Student rooms have both wired and wireless access.
 Vassar does not require students to purchase a computer, but most students do have a personal computer.
 All students have 24-hour access to computers and printers in residence hall clusters.
 Clusters are also available in the College Center, the Computer Center, the library, and academic buildings.
 Central and departmental servers provide access to course materials and specialized software.
 Numerous classrooms are equipped with computer projection for presentations, and many departments also have dedicated computer laboratories for hands-on learning.
 The Digital Media Zone, a state-of-the-art space dedicated to collaborative learning and the exploration of high-end technologies, is located in the library's after-hours study space.
 More

 In the arts and literatures division, resources include three theaters, a dedicated dance theater, a concert hall, extensive practice facilities, one of the nation's finest college music libraries, historic and modern instrument collections (including 65 Steinway pianos), an electronic music studio, a Foreign Language Resource Center with an audio laboratory and a video laboratory for viewing tapes as well as live foreign-language satellite broadcasts, a studio art building with studio space for majors, an architectural design studio, the Vogelstein Center for Drama and Film with state-of-the-art screening and production facilities, the Frances Lehman Loeb Art Center, the Art Library, and a slide library.

-Each of the physical science departments (biology, chemistry, earth science-geography, physics-astronomy) has its own building with classrooms, laboratories, and instrumentation for student and faculty research.
+Vassar's science departments and programs occupy a number of campus buildings, most of them clustered near the state-of-the-art laboratory building currently under construction (completion date, January 2016).
+While each department has its own laboratories and instrumentation for student and faculty research, there is growing interest in interdisciplinary and multidisciplinary collaborations in the sciences that will be supported by the new facility.
 The Class of 1951 Observatory houses 32'' and 20'' reflecting telescopes, as well as several small telescopes.
 Both large telescopes are equipped with electronic CCD cameras and spectroscopes.
 Other notable resources in the physical sciences and social sciences include the A. Scott Warthin Jr. Geological Museum, the Geographic Information Systems (GIS) laboratory, the Vassar Farm with a 416-acre ecological preserve and a field laboratory for environmental studies, two advanced computer laboratories for computer science majors, psychology laboratories, and the Wimpfheimer Nursery School (laboratory school).